richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#2.md

 #### Export to Excel

-One cool feature of qStudio is that you can export the results directly to Excel.
+One cool feature of QStudio is that you can export the results directly to Excel.
 The Result pane opens directly in a new workbook.
 To do this, click the small Excel icon in the